39 verified secrets

 All Dragster theming was deliberately erased - "CP Racing" replaced everything

 Rather than pay homage to drag racing, Cedar Point and Zamperla created an entirely new "CP Racing" Formula One/motorsport identity.
 The track was painted gray to evoke race asphalt.
-The classic flame graphics, spoilers, and drag-strip "Christmas tree" launch lights were dropped entirely.
+The classic flame graphics and drag-strip "Christmas tree" launch lights were dropped entirely.
 The wheels are the biggest at Cedar Point at 50 pounds each.

 🎊 Classic Coasters